 What is OIT?

 For over 50 years, Alabama Allergy & Asthma Center has been committed to patient safety and offering innovative care to our patients to improve their quality of life.
-Our Food Allergy Treatment Center at Alabama Allergy & Asthma Center is led by our board certified allergist Dr. Carolyn Comer.
+Our Food Allergy Treatment Center at Alabama Allergy & Asthma Center is led by our board certified allergist Dr. Sunena Argo.
 Our Center’s goal is to improve the quality of life for patients and their families living with a food allergy, and help them obtain a lifetime of freedom from food allergy fear and stress.

 Until recently, the only treatment option for patients with food allergy was strict avoidance and having epinephrine available for accidental exposure and emergencies.
 Today, we can desensitize patients to food allergens using a procedure known as oral immunotherapy (OIT) – where patients are fed small incremental amounts of the food proteins to which they are allergic.